-Mr Ng Choo Tim, aged 62 years, was appointed a Board member on 29 June 1989.
+Aged 64 years, Mr Ng Choo Tim, was appointed a Board member on 29 June 1989.
 He is a member of the Nomination Committee.

 Mr Ng was a partner of Syarikat Guan Seng for many years, a company trading in electrical products and furniture which had ceased operation.